-Established: 2008 Telephone: (207) 624-7405 Reference: Policy Area: 00 Umbrella: 07 Unit: 647 Citation: T0002 M.R.S.A., Sect.: 000000009
+Established: 2008 Telephone: (207) 624-7405 Reference: Policy Area: 00 Umbrella: 07 Unit: 647 Citation: T0002 M.R.S.A., Sect.: 000000009 Average Counts-All Positions: 3.000 Legislative Count: 3.00

-The Governor's Energy Office (GEO) was created to create effective public and private partnerships that advance Maine's energy security and economic development in an environmentally responsible manner.
+The Governor's Energy Office (GEO) was created to form effective public and private partnerships that advance Maine's energy security and economic development in an environmentally responsible manner.
 The GEO is responsible for planning and coordinating state energy policy, and serves as the primary energy policy advisor to the Governor.
 As the designated State Energy Office, the GEO is charged with providing leadership in the development of public and private partnerships that achieve clean, reliable, affordable, efficient, sustainable, indigenous and renewable energy resources.
 It is the responsibility of the GEO to work in conjunction with other departments of State government, the Legislature, and private and nonprofit sectors to advance and optimize Maine's energy security, economic development and environmental health.
-Maine's energy objectives are supported in part through GEO oversight and administration of the U.S. State Energy Program (SEE) funds and priorities.
+Maine's energy objectives are supported in part through GEO oversight and administration of the U.S. State Energy Program (SEP) funds and priorities.